peteash10/bugpowder/zines/index.md

 This page has thumbnails of the covers of all the zines linked to more legible larger versions.

 Metadata is pretty basic - many zines have more than one creator but I've just entered the main or first listed person for now.
-This will be expenaded when it's a proper database.
+This will be expanded once the first pass is done.

 They're sorted by creator's first name (unless I forgot to sort before exporting).